hansbuehler/cdxbasics/README.md

 # subdir

 A few tools to handle file i/o in a transparent way.
 The key idea is to provide transparent, concise pickle access to the file system in a manner similar to dictionary access - hence core file names are referred to as 'keys'.
 Files managed by `subdir` all have the same extension.
-From 0.2.60 `SubDir` supports different file formats:
+From 0.2.60 `SubDir` supports different file formats specified with the `fmt=` keyword to `SubDir`:

 * PICKLE: standard pickling.
 Default extension 'pck'
 * JSON_PICKLE: uses the `jsonpickle` package.
 Default extension 'jpck'.
 The advantage of this format over PICKLE is that it is somewhat human-readable.
 However, `jsonpickle` uses compressed formats for complex objects such as `numpy` arrays, hence readablility is somewhat limited.
 It comes at cost of slower writing speeds.
 * JSON_PLAIN: calls `cdxbasics.util.plain()` to convert objects into plain Python objects before using `json` to write them.
 That means that deserialized data does not have the correct object structure.
 However, such files are much easier to read.
 * BLOSC: uses [blosc](https://github.com/blosc/python-blosc) to write compressed binary data.
-The blosc compression algorithm is very fast, hence using this mode will not usually lead to notably slower performanbce than using PICKLE.
+The blosc compression algorithm is very fast, hence using this mode will not usually lead to notably slower performanbce than using PICKLE but will generate smaller files, depending on your data structure.

 ### Creating directories

 You can create directories using the `SubDir` class.
 Simply write

+    from cdxbasics.subdir import SubDir
     subdir = SubDir("my_directory")      # relative to current working directory
     subdir = SubDir("./my_directory")    # relative to current working directory
     subdir = SubDir("~/my_directory")    # relative to home directory